top of page

 W ← A’

-As a result A experiences W stereoscopically, first directly, second by perceiving itself perceiving W. The infinitesimal differance (Derrida) between the two experiences is the origin of consciousness.
+A experiences W stereoscopically, first directly, second by perceiving itself perceiving W. The infinitesimal differancebetween the two experiences is what we call consciousness, aka fuzziness, dissonance, angst, deja vu, the vague sense that things aren’t quite as they seem, that the door is ajar.

 F